matyanwek/dice/README.md

 # Dice

-Roll the dice or select a random number from an interval.
+Roll dice, or select a random number from an interval.

 ## Installation